GitMarshallBill/docsfornems/check_commands/usage/microsoft-windows/check_wmi.rst

 -  Local user account on the target computer must have explicit DCOM and WMI namespace access rights granted specifically for remote connections.
+-  User must also be a memeber of the Performance Log Users group.
 -  Local security policies must be enabled for “Classic - local users authenticate as themselves